 “God’s victory means our defeat, our humiliation; it means God’s derision and wrath at all human pretension of might, at humans puffing themselves up and thinking they are somebodies themselves.
 It means the world and its shouting is silenced, that all our ideas and plans are frustrated; it means the cross.”

 It is important to remember that as Christians we are holding out for a radically alternative vision for this world.
-It’s God’s vision that we work to make manifest and neither Obama nor Romney cornered the market (so to speak) on promoting God’s vision.
 Although some Christians bemoan the fact that we are no longer a Christian nation and others push for us to become a more faithful Christian nation, I doubt that we ever were or ever can be.
-In fact I think the notions of Christianity and nationhood are mutually exclusive.
+In fact, I think the notions of Christianity and nationhood are mutually exclusive.
 Christianity is about an utter reliance upon God not upon the economic and political systems of this world.
 The way of the cross is about eschewing our power for the sake of the powerless, not flexing our muscles to intimidate our opponents.

 Jesus teaches us not to shore up our defenses to protect what we own but encourages us to make ourselves vulnerable enough for love to transform the heart.
 “Do not store up for yourself treasures on earth where thieves break in but store up your treasure in heaven where thieves do not break in and steal.
 For where your treasure is there your heart will also be.”
 (Matthew 6:19-21) These are not words taken seriously by a nation stockpiling weapons and beefing up border fences.